We are Dr Carolyn Drake and Annie Akasati McAuley.

 The name and logo for ‘Love Mindfulness’ emphasises the qualities of kindness, emotional positivity and resilience fundamental to mindfulness practice.

-We all have enhanced DBS checks.
+We both maintain up-to-date enhanced DBS checks.

 Annie Akasati McAuley

-I am also qualified in Counselling Skills and Counselling Studies (Levels 2 & 3)
+I am also qualified in Counselling Skills and Counselling Studies (Levels 2 & 3).

 Dr. Carolyn Drake